Best Breeders Cup Bets 2023 – How and where to bet on the Breeders Cup

 Because of the strength of the field, the $6 million Grade 1 Breeders’ Cup Classic has been considered the best horse race bets of the year in the United States, although it gets overshadowed by the older and more publicized Kentucky Derby betting.

 The mile and a quarter race on dirt is open to horses three years old and up and is run as part of the Breeders’ Cup series of contests that is held at a different racetrack each year.
-The Breeders’ Cup Classic will be run at Del Mar Race Track on November 6th.
+The Breeders’ Cup Classic will be run at the Keeneland Race Course in Lexington, Kentucky on November 4-5th.

 With a broad range of Breeders Cup betting options available, be sure to check out the Breeders Cup post positions and odds before you stake.
 The vast majority of bettors focus on the Breeders Cup classic odds as those are the ones that gain global attention and generally make up the most exciting part of the two-day event.